 Roosevelt Park Project

 The City of Malden is in the process of making improvements to Roosevelt Park, located at 529 Salem St., Malden, MA.
-The Malden Redevelopment Authority (MRA) is administering this project on behalf of the City.
-This webpage provides important information about the proposed project.
+The project is managed by the City's Office of Strategic Planning and Community Development (OSPCD), formerly the Malden Redevelopment Authority.
+This webpage provides important information about the project.

 Section 108 Loan